lucasfernandes/pokedex/README.md

-# Keep in touch with your know pokemons with pokedex.
+# Keep in touch with your known pokemons with pokedex.
+## And catch as more as you can!

 ## Features:
 - Find a pokemon